In cybersecurity, time is critical.

 Now that we had confidence that this was not a false alarm, we decided to get the word out to the community.
 We post on r/msp, notify many in the MSP peer group and begin working on notifying our partners.
 The ThreatOps team puts together a spreadsheet that includes all of our partners with customers using VMware Horizon servers.
 We give that to our sales team, executives and others who were anxious to give a lending hand to our partners.

 After a short period of time, ThreatOps is able to update the list to include other key details, including the version of VMware Horizon server which allows us to further pinpoint the affected systems.
 After giving a few thankful partners the heads up—as well as inadvertently scaring a few partners that had already patched—we stopped the calls so we could use this new spreadsheet and give a more focused notification.

-At this time, with the additional information on versions of VMware Horizon servers that are vulnerable to Log4Shell, we decide to proactively roll out Process Insights to all of these systems.
+At this time, with the additional information on versions of VMware Horizon servers that are vulnerable to Log4Shell, we decide to proactively roll out our managed EDR feature to all of these systems.

 2105 ET - January 14, 2022